These Low Sodium Instant Pot Pinto Beans are:

 - Low in sodium

-- Dry Pinto Beans – I like these organic pinto beans which have a fantastic texture and flavor when cooked.
-Beans are a healthy addition to any meal – add them to your breakfast burritos, enjoy in a soup for lunch, or turn them into refried beans to enjoy with dinner.
+- Dry Pinto Beans – I like pinto beans which have a fantastic texture and flavor when cooked.
+Beans are a hearty addition to any meal – add them to your breakfast burritos, enjoy in a soup for lunch, or turn them into refried beans to enjoy with dinner.

 - Onion

-- No Salt Seasoning Blend – I like this no salt seasoning by Badia (I use almost all of their spices) which is loaded with garlic, onion, pepper, and parsley.
+- No Salt Seasoning Blend – I like a no salt seasoning which is loaded with garlic, onion, pepper, and parsley.
 A great alternative to salt.

 - Cumin: also adds a really nice flavor to this recipe – cumin has a lightly smokey flavor found in a lot of chili recipes.